minprog/platforms/django/lectures/js/index.md

 ![Currency](exhange.png)

-Now, let’s make the site a bit more interactive by allowing the user to choose which currency they would like to see.
-We’ll start by altering our HTML to allow the user to input a currency:
+Now, let's make the site a bit more interactive by allowing the user to choose which currency they would like to see.
+We'll start by altering our HTML to allow the user to input a currency:

     <!DOCTYPE html>
     <html lang="en">